Spot Review – Soma Bay Egypt

 The prevailing wind is cross-off shore.
 The whole week I was there it was sufficiently cross shore that I had zero concerns about getting in and out.
 There were less experienced wingers there at the same time and even a total beginner was able to pretty much go straight out and back to shore.

-The bay is pretty large.
+The sailing area is pretty large.
 As you get further out into the bay, or as you head north you find deeper water.
 You will find small waves here, they aren’t big enough to flag out on but you can certainly play around using a combination of wave power and the wing power to get a bit of a feel for surfing them.

 If you want the photographer to get some shots of your wing foiling exploits then mention it to him.
 He will then periodically be standing in the shallow kite training area as you get closer to shore.
 You can head closer to him whilst staying deep enough and he’ll get some great shots (there are multiple examples on this page).
 You just select the ones you want at the end.